Sightseeing: General On & Off-Island Tours

 Suggestions of general day-trip excursions both on and off Tobago

 Full details of the specialist and sports-related tours available on Tobago are available through the Activities sub-menus of the Out & About section.
-Refer to these articles for full details of bird watching, diving, fishing, golf, horseback riding, mountain biking, off-road safaris, sailing and snorkelling on Tobago.
+Refer to these articles for full details of bird watching, diving, fishing, golf, horseback riding, mountain biking, sailing and snorkelling on Tobago.

 Apart from these activity-related tours, there are a number of outings that visitors will wish to consider.
 Our personal recommendation is to avoid the tours offered by representatives of the large package holiday operators.
 They are sold to a captive audience and seldom represent good value for money.
 Worse still, you will probably be part of a crowded coach party.
 This is NOT the way to see Tobago.
 The island simply isn't geared to large coach parties - and long may it remain that way.
 If your tour operator tells you that the total party will consist of more than eight visitors including yourselves, run a mile - seriously!